wagtail/gsoc/project-ideas.md

 - Provide a schedule, including a detailed work breakdown and major milestones.
 - Contain your motivation and curriculum vitae.

-Here is an example of [an accepted proposal](https://gist.github.com/chrismedrela/82cbda8d2a78a280a129).
+Here is an example of [an accepted proposal](https://gist.github.com/chrismedrela/82cbda8d2a78a280a129) on Django.

 Note:

-- The project ideas below are starting points for your submission, but aren’t enough by themselves.
+- The project ideas above are starting points for your submission, but aren’t enough by themselves.
 You’ll need to come up with a more complete project plan, and use your own words.
 - Do not feel limited to the project ideas below.
 - If you have a project idea not listed, please direct message the [organisation admins](#organisation-admins).
 They can test the project eligibility and pair you with a mentor for initial feedback.